So Totally Emily Ebers: Plot

 With Millie back, Emily is able to face the fact that her dad is no father of the year.
 When he finally calls for the second time the entire summer, it's about the credit card, to "confirm the purchase of six [expensive] purses" and to tell Emily to stop using the credit card.
 Emily is heartbroken; she had believed that her father had been extremely busy with his band and that he still loved her very much.
 Fortunately, when the truth hits her, Millie is right next to her, handing her tissues.
 But that's not all that Millie does- she even asks for the makeover that Emily's always wanted to do to cheer Millie up.

 Emily also finds out that Alice had turned down a prestigious assignment to Paris, just to be with her for the summer!
 After realizing her serious error, Emily apologizes to her mother, saying, "I'm so sorry,...about this summer and life and everything.
 I've been so mean to you."
 Finally, after an entire summer, Emily is able to engage in an intimate relationship with her mother who she doesn't call "Alice" anymore, but "mom"- short, sweet, and daughterly.

 After Millie's perfect definition of "true friend" in that noble act, Emily is able to break her bonds with Julie and the Triple A's.
 "I may have been slow, but I finally figured out what a true friend is, and Julie never was one," she declares.
 When Julie attempts to persuade Emily that what she has been doing for Emily is all for Emily's own good (e.g. the dieting), even meek Wendy sticks up for Emily.
 With one more true friend, Julie can't break her in school.
 That's another problem solved and just one more to go.

 Although Stanford called almost every day, he never said anything or left a message.
 He never apologized, and Emily thinks it's because he never liked her.
 However, several days before summer vacation ends, the two make it up to each other.
 In an ice cream shop, Emily kisses Stanford on the cheek and they become boyfriend and girlfriend.

 And finally, with a sweet letter to her father, Emily completes her diary.
 She is finally "home", as wise old Maddie says.

+Reception

+Kirkus Reviews predicted that the reader might feel the repetitive nature of the narrative and wished that Yee would move on from Emily's story despite it being "both touching and amusing."